Paul Lockhart

 Paul Scott "Paco" Lockhart (born April 28, 1956) is an American aerospace engineer, retired United States Air Force colonel and NASA astronaut, a veteran of two Space Shuttle missions.

 Early life and education

 Lockhart, born April 28, 1956, and reared in Amarillo, Texas, graduated from Tascosa High School in 1974.
 He received a Bachelor of Arts degree in mathematics from Texas Tech University in 1978, and a Master of Science degree in aerospace engineering from University of Texas at Austin before being commissioned in 1981 into the United States Air Force.
-He also studied at the University of Innsbruck and the University of Vienna Summer School from 1978 to 1979 on a Rotarian Fellowship.
-Has also completed aerospace-related courses from Syracuse University and the University of Florida.

-He is also a distinguished graduate of both ROTC and the Air Force Squadron Officer School.
+He studied at the University of Innsbruck and the University of Vienna Summer School from 1978 to 1979 on a Rotarian Fellowship.
+He has completed aerospace-related courses from Syracuse University and the University of Florida.
+He is a distinguished graduate of both ROTC and the Air Force Squadron Officer School.

 Military service

 Upon graduation from pilot training in 1983, Lockhart was assigned to the 49th Fighter Interceptor Squadron flying T-33s.
 In 1986, he transitioned to the F-4 and flew operationally with U.S. Air Forces, Europe (in Germany) from 1987 to 1990 as an instructor pilot for F-4 and F-16 aircrew in the tactics of surface-to-air missile suppression.
 In 1991 he reported to Edwards Air Force Base, California, for year long training as a test pilot in high performance military aircraft.
 Upon graduation, he was assigned to the Test Wing at the Air Force Developmental Test Center at Eglin Air Force Base, Florida, performing weapons testing for the F-16 aircraft.
 During his 4 1/2-year tour at Eglin, he was selected as the operations officer for the 39th Flight Test Squadron.
 Much of America's state-of-the-art weaponry was first tested under his guidance at the 39th Flight Test Squadron.

 He has logged over 5,000 flying hours in more than 30 different aircraft and the Space Shuttle.

 After his service with NASA, Lockhart was assigned to and graduated in 2004 from the Royal College of Defence Studies in London, United Kingdom.
 His last military assignment was with the headquarters Air Force, A9, where he was a directorate chief for both the force structures and the analyses and assessments branch.
 Lockhart retired from the U.S. Air Force in January 2007 and returned to NASA in an administrative position.